 The network level conceptualizes the vast collection of relationships, interactions, and flows between all objects in the system.
 Because it is unseen and dynamic, the network is the most abstract level in systems thinking and analysis, but it is where genuine sustainability is realized.

-This article concludes the three-part series on the introduction to thinking in systems using the SNO hierarchy from the SiD integrated systems thinking framework.
+This article concludes the series on the introduction to thinking in systems using the SNO hierarchy from the SiD integrated systems thinking framework.
 I hope it’s been insightful as to why it’s essential for building the foundations of a sustainable and resilient future and inspires your journey into the vast world of systems thinking.